forta-network/docs/docs/private-alerts.md

 }
 ```

-Try and run this agent using `npm start` and verify that the findings are printed.
+Try and run this bot using `npm start` and verify that the findings are printed.
 The `data` field will look like a gibberish string e.g.

 ```
 "metadata": {